sc0ttj/Project/README.md

   You can see the tests in the console window of your browser.
   Tests are re-run automatically each time you update any files in `/src` and save, or manually refresh the page.

-  NOTE: The CMS will not not use localStorage if `npm test` is running.
+  NOTE: The CMS will not use localStorage if `npm test` is running.
   This gives the tests a fresh page to work on.